 Our major customers also have significant under-funded legacy liabilities related to pension and postretirement health care obligations.
-The future impact of these items along with a continuing loss in our majority customers' North American automotive market share to the "New Domestic" automotive manufacturers (primarily the Japanese automotive manufacturers) and/or a significant decline in the overall market demand for new vehicles may ultimately result in severe financial difficulty for these customers, including bankruptcy.
+The future impact of these items along with a continuing loss in our major customers' North American automotive market share to the "New Domestic" automotive manufacturers (primarily the Japanese automotive manufacturers) and/or a significant decline in the overall market demand for new vehicles may ultimately result in severe financial difficulty for these customers, including bankruptcy.
 If our major customers cannot fund their operations, we may incur significant write-offs of accounts receivable, incur impairment charges or require additional restructuring actions.
-For example, on October 8, 2005, Delphi Corporation filed for Chapter 11 bankruptcy protection.
-As a result, we wrote-off \$1.6 million of uncollectible accounts receivable due from Delphi Corporation.
-This directly reduced our pre-tax net income during fiscal 2006.
-On April 30, 2009 and on June 1, 2009, each of Chrysler LLC and General Motors Corporation, respectively, filed for Chapter 11 bankruptcy protection for certain of their U.S. legal entities.
-During fiscal 2009, we recorded a provision for bad debts of \$500,000 related to these filings, of which we subsequently recovered \$421,000 of the \$500,000 provision during fiscal 2010.
-This directly reduced our pre-tax net income during fiscal 2010 by \$421,000.

 Production Slowdowns by Customers - Our major customers and many of their suppliers were significantly impacted by the recession of 2008/2009.
 Many of our major customers instituted production cuts during our fiscal 2009 and 2010.
-Moreover, certain of our major customers announced plans to continue these production cuts into future fiscal years.
-For example, during April 2009, General Motors Corporation announced assembly plant downtime for the months of May through July in order to reduce excess inventories at their dealer locations.
-Consequently, this downtime reduced our production schedules and affected both our sales and profitability for our fiscal fourth quarter ending June 28, 2009 and our fiscal 2010 first quarter ending September 27, 2009.
-Additionally, on April 27, 2009, General Motors announced some aspects of its Revised Viability Plan including assembly plant closures and reduced production volumes for the remainder of calendar 2009 and the subsequent five calendar years.
 While production subsequently increased after the cuts made in 2009, additional economic slowdowns could bring about new production cuts which could have a material adverse effect on our existing and future revenues and net income.